Skip to Content

 On the diagram, 1 cuts to the right side wing area in an attempt to get open for a possible jump shot or drive to the basket.

-However, X3 switches to 1, represented by the gray arrow, which also makes it more difficult for 1 to get open to receive the ball from 2.
+However, X3 switches to 1, represented by the gray arrow, which also makes it more difficult for 1 to get open and receive the ball from 2.

 Furthermore, X1 switches to 3, who set the screen.
 Additionally, 3 cuts to the basket after setting the screen but X1 is there to take away an easy scoring opportunity.
 The movement of X1 is also shown via a gray arrow.